Vivek Ramaswamy takes center stage, plus other key moments from first Republican debate

 At the center of the stage, and the center of the debate’s hottest exchanges, was a 38-year-old man who no one expected to be there even a few months ago – a novice candidate and technology entrepreneur named Vivek Ramaswamy.

-Though he’s well behind Trump, Ramaswamy has crept up in recent polls, leading to his position next to Florida Gov. Ron DeSantis at center stage.
-And he quickly showed why when he showcased his ready-for-video, on-message approach, talking about how his poor parents moved to the U.S. and he had the ability to found billion-dollar companies.
+Though he’s well behind Trump, Ramaswamy has crept up in recent polls, leading to his position next to DeSantis at center stage.
+And he quickly showed why when he showcased his ready-for-video, on-message approach — talking about how his poor parents moved to the U.S. and gave him the chance to found billion-dollar companies.

-Then Ramaswamy tried to show he wasn’t a regular politician and started to throw elbows.
-At one point he declared “I’m the only person on the stage who isn’t bought and paid for.”
-He slammed his rivals as “super PAC puppets” who were using “readymade, pre-prepared slogans” to attack him.
+Then Ramaswamy started to throw elbows.
+At one point he declared, “I’m the only person on the stage who isn’t bought and paid for.”
+He slammed his rivals as “super PAC puppets” who were using “ready-made, pre-prepared slogans” to attack him.

 He seemed to be betting that primary voters preferred something memorable said to something done.
 His rivals were having none of it.

-“Now is not the time for on the job training,” former Vice President Mike Pence said.
+“Now is not the time for on-the-job training,” Pence said.
 “We don’t need to bring in a rookie.”

-Former New Jersey Gov. Chris Christie cut in during one of Ramaswamy’s most biting attacks.
-“I’ve had enough of a guy who stands up here who sounds like ChatGPT,” Christie said, adding that Ramaswamy’s opening line about being a skinny guy with a hard-to-pronounce name reminded him of former President Barack Obama, not a compliment on a Republican stage.
+Christie cut in during one of Ramaswamy’s most biting attacks.
+“I’ve had enough of a guy who stands up here who sounds like ChatGPT,” Christie said, adding that Ramaswamy’s opening line about being a skinny guy with a hard-to-pronounce name reminded him of former President Barack Obama — not a compliment on a Republican stage.
+Ramaswamy responded by asking Christie for a “hug,” referencing when Obama visited Christie’s state following Hurricane Sandy.

 It took more than an hour for the candidates to confront the elephant not in the room.

-And when they did, most of the participants raised their hands to say they’d support Trump even if he was convicted in a court of law.
-That’s even after the moderators noted that Trump is facing more than 90 criminal counts in separate cases across four states.
+And when they did, most of the participants raised their hands to say they’d support Trump even if he was convicted.
+That’s after the moderators noted that Trump is facing more than 90 criminal counts in separate cases across four jurisdictions.

 Ramaswamy vowed to pardon Trump if given the chance.